jantman/puppet-archlinux-workstation/README.markdown

 * sshd_config, including AllowUsers (your user only) and auth methods (pubkey/RSA only)
 * ``/etc/makepkg.conf``, set to compile and cache sources under ``/tmp`` (tmpfs), and specify -j${::processorcount} make flag.
 * installation of some common base packages (see ``archlinux_workstation::base_packages`` below)
+* use of the [puppetlabs/firewall](http://forge.puppetlabs.com/puppetlabs/firewall) module to manage iptables (note that it's expected you setup the module elsewhere, as I do in [workstation_bootstrap](https://github.com/jantman/workstation-bootstrap) - this module just adds rules for its services using the Firewall type).

 ##Usage